mautic/developer-documentation-new/docs/rest_api/reports.rst

    <?php

    //...
-   // Simple get all with default options:
+   // Get all with default options:
    $report = $reportApi->get($id);

    // Or define exactly what rows you want: